Creative Print Strategies to Boost Nonprofit Donor Engagement

 Nothing brings joy to a donor’s heart quite like a compelling success story.
 A victory for one of your organization’s service recipients, progress in reaching out to your community, and even the receipt of a significant financial gift or a specific met need.
 Maybe you launched a new program and received an overwhelming response from those you were hoping to reach, or perhaps someone your organization helped in the past has achieved success in their adult years because of your assistance.
 Both of these stories need to be told.

 Sharing the joy is always the right way to build engagement.
-Knowing that their gifts are being used to make a difference helps to keep the passion for your cause alive and inspires them to continue giving, so featuring a success story in every communique you send out to your donors just makes sense!
+Knowing that their gifts are being used to make a difference helps to keep the passion for your cause alive and inspires them to continue giving, so featuring a success story in every communique you send out to your donors (whether an annual report or a gala invitation) just makes sense!

 3. Share your need